 A haven for cheese lovers, the most popular type of cheese in the Loire is goat’s cheese, which comes in a variety of shapes, sizes and textures.
 Each one has its own distinct taste and can be paired perfectly with one of the local wines of the region.
 You might like to try Sainte Maure, a long log-shaped cheese, which goes well with a red Chinon wine, or Selles-sur-Cher from the neighbouring Blesois region, which requires a fresh, crisp wine such as a white Muscadet.

 Be sure to accompany your divine meals with one of the Loire’s wines – the vineyards here produce the largest variety of wines than any other wine region in the world and, in good years, they are amongst France’s greatest vintages.

-Headwater offers Loire Valley Tours with a six self-guided holidays in the Loire.
+Headwater offers Loire Valley Tours with our self-guided holidays in the Loire.